AJS Model 31 & Matchless G12

 We've ridden a few of these classic AMC twins, and it's always a pleasant surprise to rediscover how smooth they can be.
 Not that they don't vibrate.
 They do, but you have to ride them pretty hard to rattle any fillings.
 And if you do experience anything beyond that, you know that something's gone haywire in the crankcase.

 They're planted like oak trees.
 The ride is always satisfactory, but without offering anything too dramatic.
 Bends are taken smoothly and, generally, minus the twitchiness you sometimes get from other marques (Triumph owners, sit down).
-The Teledraulic fork needs to be set up carefully and tuned to suit personal tastes.
+The Teledraulic fork needs to be set up carefully and tuned to suit personal tastes (i.e. experiment with fork oil weight and/or fit progressive fork springs).
 Clutches should be reasonably light.
 The AMC gearbox selects positively.
 The exhaust note is fairly muted but not exactly dull.
 The 7-inch brakes are pretty weak and need to be kept in fine fettle for use on modern roads.

 As of 2019, these 650cc parallel twins have to a great extent fallen out of fashion.
 Yes, there's still an interest.
-But the demand is lower than it was, so they can take a while to fetch their typical asking price if around £5k.
-We still see examples offered at around £6, but it's not clear how many sell at that price—and note that many owners of these bikes, as with other marques, refuse to sell them "cheap".
+But the demand is lower than it was.
+Consequently, they can take a while to fetch their typical asking price if pegged at around £5k.
+Yes, we still see examples offered at over £6k, but it's not clear how many actually sell at that price—and note that many owners of these bikes, as with other marques, refuse to sell them "cheap".
 So stagnation sets in.

 ▲ Matchless G12 engine schematic.
 If you want to describe these engines in a single word, try "robust".
 The AMC engineers followed sound mechanical principals and didn't take too many chances.
 Left and right side barrels and cylinder heads remove separately.
 A twin oil pump driven by the camshaft supplies oil at pressure through drillings to the crankshaft.